 Furthermore, the hair follicles themselves are at a much-reduced risk of being harmed during the transplantation process.

 If John Travolta’s transformative hair transplant surgery has inspired you to seek hair restoration, please don’t hesitate to contact our friendly team.

 Our procedures are performed in Budapest, by experienced surgeons using the most cutting-edge tools.

-We’ll provide you with a free treatment plan and you can save up to 50 per cent on standard hair transplant costs in the UK.
+We’ll provide you with a free treatment plan and you can save up to 70 % on standard hair transplant costs in the UK.